Rapid Response Team (Tier III Support Team)

 -

-1. Create a Culturally Responsive and Trauma Informed Action Plan for the referred student
+- Create a culturally responsive and trauma-informed referral experience for the referred student by

-3. Increase the capacity and confidence of school teams to sustainably replicate Tier III strategies, tools, and interventions for any student in their school community.
+- Increase the capacity and confidence of school teams to sustainably replicate tiered strategies, tools and interventions for any student in their school community.

 -